 MATS Summer 2026

 The Summer 2026 program will run from June through August.
-It will be largest MATS program to date with 120 scholars and 100 mentors.
+It will be largest MATS program to date with 120 fellows and 100 mentors.
 Fellows will be connected with mentors or organizational research groups, such as Anthropic's Alignment Science team, UK AISIRedwood ResearchARC, and LawZero, to collaborate on a research project over the summer.
 Some fellows will be offered a 6+ month extension to continue this collaboration.

 Program phases